Talleeenos69/server-writeup/writeUp.md

 We chose these models because of the variety of strengths that they have.

 The webUI that we chose is OpenWebUI, an open-source project that can be used to interface with Ollama.
 THe reason we chose this UI is because it is rebust and secure, allowing for different user accounts with saved chats and allows for maneagement of Language models without using the command line.
+The webUI can be accessed easily at any point by typing or clicking the IP while connected to the school network.

 ## How it works

 To begin the installation,